otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - Receive prekey messages and store them.
 - Deliver prekey messages previously stored.
-- Inform the publisher about how many prekey messages are stored for they.
+- Inform the publisher about how many prekey messages are stored for them.

 The server expects to only receive messages on the same network authenticated clients use to exchange messages, that is, if a message is received from the